rthennan/ZerodhaWebsocket/README.md

  - tradeHolCheck_shutDown.py
      - Check if today is a trading Holiday.
 Notify and shut the machine down if trading holiday.
      - Added as a cronjob to run at 08:40 a.m., Monday to Friday: `40 8 * * 1-5 /usr/bin/python3 /home/ubuntu/ZerodhaWebsocket/tradeHolCheck_shutDown.py`
+ - zerodhaInstrumentSnapshot.py
+    - Download Zerodha Instrument list and save it with today's date in zerodhaInstrumentDumps.
+    - Useful if you want to check old instrument lists for whatever reason.
  - getExpiryPrefix
      - Generate the prefix for Nifty and BankNifty Option instruments for a given date.
      - Once the prefix is generated, you can add the strike price and CE/PE to it to find the relevant instrument.